Determination of Heavy Metals and Magnesium in Talcum Powder

 Ammonium Hydroxide(Purity) - Dilute one volume of liquor ammonia (relative density 0.90) with 10 volumes of water.

-Hydrogen Sulphide Solution - Saturated solution (freshly prepared)
+Prepare Hydrogen Sulphide Solution - Saturated solution (freshly prepared)

 Standard Lead Solution - Dissolve 1.600 g of lead nitrate in water and make up the solution to exactly 1000 ml.
 Pipette out 10 ml of the solution and dilute it again with water to 1000 ml.
 One millilitre of the final solution contains 0.01 mg of lead (Pb).
 The solution should be freshly prepared.

-Testing Procedure of heavy metals
+Testing Procedure of Heavy Metals

 1. Place 2.0 g of the material, accurately weighed, in a platinum dish and incinerate for about 2 hours at 525 to 550°C.